kalinof/micardashboard/README.md

 `update-data.js` downloads a CSV export of the ESMA EMT register from Google Sheets.

 The script parses the CSV, converts each row into a JavaScript object and then rewrites `index.html` with the new data and a human‑friendly source date.

+## Configuration

+The script reads CSV locations from the `CSV_URL` and `DATE_URL` environment variables.
+If they are not set, default URLs pointing to the public Google Sheet are used.